 Resources for States and Tribal Governments to locate food vendors

 Vendors Awarded Contracts for the TEFAP Mixed Produce Box List (pdf) - These companies are approved to bid in USDA’s Fresh Produce Program to supply fresh produce to USDA.

-Vendors awarded contracts for round 5 of the Farmers to Families Food Box - These companies were awarded contracts for USDA’s Farmers to Families Food Box.
+Previous Farmers to Food Box Program Vendors - These companies were awarded contracts for USDA’s Farmers to Families Food Box.

 Resources to connect Underserved Producers with states and tribal governments

 - Outreach and Assistance for Socially Disadvantaged Farmers and Ranchers and Veteran Farmers and Ranchers Program (The 2501 Program) - The 2501 Program was created through the 1990 Farm Bill to help underserved producers, who have historically experienced limited access to USDA programs and services.
 The 2014 Farm Bill expanded the program’s reach to veterans.
 Grants are awarded to higher education institutions and nonprofit and community-based organizations to extend USDA’s engagement efforts in these communities.
 Projects funded under the 2501 Program include, but are not limited to, conferences, workshops, and demonstrations on various farming techniques, and connecting underserved farmers and ranchers to USDA local officials to increase awareness of USDA’s programs and services while filling the needs for increased partnerships.
 Since 2010, the 2501 program has awarded 563 grants totaling more than $158 million.